Other programs in applied maths & informatics

 The final semester is devoted to an individual research project conducted at a local public or corporate research laboratory, under the supervision of the academic supervisor.
+It should last at least 18 weeks and 20 weeks for Ensimag students.
+Defenses can be held before the end of the internship, after at least 18 weeks of internship.
 This may be a professional project or a scientific research project.

 The Masters project counts for 30 ECTS.